tejasghadge4/Digit-Recognition-using-ANN/README.md

 Model Architecture
 The model consists of:

-Input Layer:
+1. Input Layer:
 Accepts 28x28 grayscale images (flattened to 784 input features).

-Hidden Layers:
+2. Hidden Layers:
 Layer 1: Dense layer with 128 neurons and ReLU activation.
 Layer 2: Dense layer with 64 neurons and ReLU activation.

-Output Layer:
+3. Output Layer:
 Dense layer with 10 neurons (one for each digit) and softmax activation for probability distribution.

-Results
+Results:

-Training Accuracy: ~98% (depending on epochs and parameters).
+1. Training Accuracy: ~98% (depending on epochs and parameters).
-Test Accuracy: ~97% (on unseen data).
+2. Test Accuracy: ~97% (on unseen data).
-Example Prediction: The model can predict individual handwritten digits and displays both the image and its predicted label.
+3. Example Prediction: The model can predict individual handwritten digits and displays both the image and its predicted label.